 Absent sufficient wisdom/critical thinking,

-ongoing coming-of-age messages are internalized within the contextual expectation that one “toughen up”, “look after/out for yourself (and, your family)”, and accept that “most others can’t be trusted, for not everyone has the same heart as you do”.
+ongoing coming-of-age messages are infused within the expectation that one “toughen up”, “look after/out for yourself (and, your family)”, and accept that “most others can’t be trusted, for not everyone has the same heart as you do”.

 I share all this to say that,